-Here are some examples of negative natural consequences imposed by:
+Here are some examples of natural consequences.

-At the very least, the child is taught the wrong causation confusing their understanding of the world.
+At the very least, the child is taught the wrong causation confusing their understanding of the real world.
 Without this understanding, it’s hard for children to grasp the meaning of consequence.
 At worst, the child is taught the wrong values.

 For example, do you rather your child help do house chores because:

 - I love my family and I want to contribute, OR